Approved Non-CS Technical Electives

 • A graduate course can be used for technical elective credit with special permission.
 See your advisor for details.

-• CECS students may only take one approved Information Technology Program (ITP) (regardless of cross-listing) course for their 8 unit technical elective requirement.
+• CECS students may only take one approved Technology and Applied Computing Program (TAC) (regardless of cross-listing) course for their 8 unit technical elective requirement.

 • CSBA students must take at least one upper division CSCI class (taught by the CS department) for their technical electives.
 Preferred options are CSCI 360, 430, 485.
 For the third technical elective option which may be from CS or Business, CSBA students may choose a course from the approved list below or the approved business courses on their STARS report.

-• CSCI students may only take one approved Information Technology Program (ITP) course for their technical elective requirement.
-Petitions for a second ITP course will not be approved.
+• CSCI students may only take one approved Technology and Applied Computing Program (TAC) course for their technical elective requirement.
+Petitions for a second TAC course will not be approved.

-• The following Information Technology Program (ITP) courses are cross-listed to CSCI and therefore are exempt from the one course limit: ITP 368, 380, 435, 439, 485.
+• The following Technology and Applied Computing Program (TAC) courses are cross-listed to CSCI and therefore are exempt from the one course limit: TAC 368, 380, 435, 439, 485.
 (This applies only to CSCI majors.)

 • If courses outside of the CSCI department require pre-requisites or d-clearance, students are responsible for reaching out to the designated department to request any waivers or clearance.